tfabris/TomServo/README.md

     - https://www.amazon.com/gp/product/B0776NHB88

-Exporting models from Blender for printing:
+Exporting Models From Blender for Printing:
 -------------------------------------------

 Open the ".blend" file in Blender and do the following: